gordon-cs/Project-Bernard/README.md

 ### Creating New Routes
 * Run `ember generate route ROUTE_NAME`
-	* Will genate template, route, test and add line to app/router.js
+	* Will generate template, route, test and add appropriate line to app/router.js.
+	* Each route can also have a controller.
+	* File are linked with similar same (e.g. login.hbs and login.js).

 ## Further Reading and Useful Links